Chuandianella

 Chuandianella ovata is an extinct bivalved arthropod that lived during Cambrian Stage 3 of the Early Cambrian (about 520 to 516 million years ago).
 It is the only species classified under the genus Chuandianella.
 Its fossils were recovered from the Chengjiang Biota in Yunnan, China.

 Taxonomy

 It was originally described in 1975 under the "ostracod"-like genus Mononotella, as Mononotella ovata.
 In 1991, the paleontologists Hou Xian-guang and Jan Bergström reclassified it under the new genus Chuandianella when additional discoveries of more complete specimens made its resemblance to Waptia fieldensis more apparent.
 In 2004, paleontologist Jun-Yuan Chen tentatively transferred it to the genus Waptia.
 However, C. ovata had eight abdominal somites in contrast to five in W. fieldensis.
 Its limbs were biramous and were undifferentiated, unlike those of W. fieldensis.
 Other authors deemed these differences to be enough to separate it from Waptia to its own genus.
-In 2022, a detailed restudy was published, which rejected Chuandianella from Hymenocarina, the group includes Waptia, because of absence of mandibles and maxillae, and was instead considered an "upper stem-group arthropod" as opposed to the more derived mandibulate hymenocarines.
+In 2022, a detailed restudy was published, which rejected Chuandianella from Hymenocarina, the group that includes Waptia, because of the absence of mandibles and maxillae, and was instead considered an "upper stem-group arthropod" as opposed to the more derived mandibulate hymenocarines.
+However, the study affirmed that it was at least an antennulate.